-The Tennessee Wildlife Resources Agency announced the issuance of five Special Elk Take Permits for the upcoming 2016 hunting season along with one Young Sportsman permit (resident only, ages 13-16).
-Four of the special permits will be issued through the TWRA quota hunt drawing system.
-The fifth permit for participation in Tennessee's eighth managed elk hunt will be awarded to Tennessee Wildlife Resources Foundation.
+The Tennessee Wildlife Resources Agency announced the issuance of seven Special Elk Take Permits for the upcoming 2017 hunting season along with one Young Sportsman permit (resident only, ages 13-16).
+Six of the special permits will be issued through the TWRA quota hunt drawing system.
+The seventh permit for participation in Tennessee's ninth managed elk hunt will be awarded to Tennessee Wildlife Resources Foundation.

 We will award this permit to the successful high bidder through an eBay auction.
-The successful bidder will be a participant in the hunt along with four others who will be selected in a random computer draw later this summer.
+The auction will start at 9:30 p.m.
+(CST) on July 27 and end at 9:30 p.m.
+(CST) on August 6.
+(A link to the eBay auction site will be added to our website when available.)
+The successful bidder will be a participant in the hunt along with six others who will be selected in a random computer draw later this summer.

-The 5-day season dates for 2016 are October 17, through 21.
+The 7-day season dates for 2017 are October 14, through 20, with two more days added to the season from the previous years.
 The North Cumberland WMA will be sub-divided into five Elk Hunting Zones (EHZ).
 Each hunter will be designated an EHZ through a handheld drawing conducted at a TWRA Region IV location (location, dates and times TBA).
 The purchaser of this elk permit will be required to purchase an elk license before participating in the hunt.
 The resident elk license (Type 256) is $27.00, and a non-resident elk license (Type 257) is $300.00.
 Sportsman and Lifetime license holders are exempt from having to purchase the elk license.
 All other licenses and permits to hunt big game in Tennessee are required.

 Proceeds from the sale of this remaining special bull elk tag will go exclusively to the elk restoration program.
 TWRF is partnering with Bill Swan, an active member of the Chattanooga Chapter of Safari Club International (SCI), on the promotion and sale of the elk tag.